 Keep it short.

-A long intro makes your email harder to read and it makes it sound like spam emails.
+A long intro makes your email harder to read.

 Your cold email should focus on the recipient and their needs.
 When you talk about yourself, it should only be in the context of how you can help them (e.g., social proof, your track record, your results with similar businesses).